KittyGiraudel/site/_posts/2013-10-17-sass-random.md

 ## Random, the clean way

-Okay, let's say it: the first version I came with is really dirty.
-That's why I reworked a new version from scratch with the help of [my brother](https://twitter.com/l_giraudel).
+Okay, let’s say it: the first version I came with is really dirty.
+That’s why I reworked a new version from scratch with the help of [my brother](https://twitter.com/l_giraudel).
 We even tweaked it in order to make it <em>future-proof</em> for both implementations of the `unique-id()` function.
 How cool is that?

 To put it simple, instead of stripping alpha characters, we take the alphanumeric string and convert it back into an integer.
 Then, we get a fully random integer we simply have to manipulate around min and max values.